Places To Visit Near Kangra For An Unforgettable Trip

 Photo: Sumeet Jain / Wikimedia Commons

-Hidden in the scenic hills of Himachal Pradesh, Palampur is a small town known for its calm atmosphere, natural beauty and pleasant weather.
+Hidden in the scenic hills of Himachal Pradesh, Palampur is a small town renowned for its serene atmosphere, natural beauty, and pleasant weather.
 Due to its sprawling tea gardens and trees, Palampur is often called the “Tea Capital of North India”.
 Palampur’s breathtaking views of snow-capped mountains, winding rivers and green hills make it one of the best places near Kangra.
-The ideal trip duration to Palampur is 1-2 days to do things like trekking, paragliding, camping, tea garden visits.
+The ideal trip duration to Palampur is 1-2 days to do things like trekking, paragliding, camping, and tea garden visits.
+It is one of the tranquil places to visit near Kangra with friends for a wholesome experience in the lap of nature.

 Distance From Kangra: 34 km